 - Evolution of galaxies

 - Studies of star and planet formation and the (dense) interstellar medium

 Our approach is to tackle a few key science issues on a broad front with observations and novel instruments across the entire infrared, submillimeter, and millimeter wavelength band (1 µm to a few mm).
-In many cases, we have aimed for a detailed physical understanding of a few representative sources, rather than a statistical approach.
-For this purpose, spectroscopy, high-resolution imaging, and imaging spectroscopy have been our main tools.
+We emphasize a detailed physical understanding of individual representative sources, complementing statistical approaches.
+For this purpose, spectroscopy, high-resolution imaging, integral-field spectroscopy, and interferometry are our main tools.
 We are an experimental physics group that works in a team and applies a key project approach.

-Of course, much of this research would be impossible without instruments built in-house by the group's project teams for observations on ground-based, airborne, and space-based telescopes.
+Much of this research has only been possible with instruments built in-house by the group's project teams for observations on ground-based, airborne, and space-based telescopes.